iahmed0/SU-LOSP.github.io/about.md

 to the analysis of Richard II.

 Mohamed Amine Belabbes
-: Second year Computer Science at Strathclyde University.
-He contributed into putting together the website and generated graphs for the different plays using R. He also contributed to the analysis of Romeo & Juliet.
+: Third year Computer Science student at Strathclyde University.
+Mainly acting as a Data Analyst, he, also, contributed into the development of the website and helps maintaining it.
+He helped with the analyses of 'Romeo and Juliet' and 'Richard III'.

 James Jack
 : James is a first year Computer Science student at the University of